 A native of China, Mengyao loves to learn new languages and experience different cultures.
 She has lived in Hong Kong, Bordeaux, Hsinchu, and Reykjavík, and eagerly awaits her next adventure.

-Education: PhD, energy resources engineering, Stanford University; MS, civil and environmental engineering, environmental engineering and science program, Stanford University; BEng, chemical engineering, with a minor in humanities, The Hong Kong University of Science and Technology
+Education: PhD, energy resources engineering, Stanford University; MS, civil and environmental engineering, Stanford University; BEng, chemical engineering, with a minor in humanities, The Hong Kong University of Science and Technology

 FULL E3 TEAM